The Relief of a Late Autism Diagnosis

 Carol Ogburn’s post on late autism diagnosis gives solid recommendations on how to seek an adult diagnosis as well as the emotional experiences around a diagnosis.
 She suggests reading Cynthia Kim’s book I Think I Might Be Autistic.
 There is also Philip Wylie’s new book Very Late Diagnosis of Asperger Syndrome (Autism Spectrum Disorder) which details the stages of late diagnosis, from self-identification to acceptance.
 It discusses mental health issues that can arise, supports that are available and strategies for the future.

 It may also be helpful to join a support group of other adults with the same diagnosis.
 Support groups can be found through a local autism society, mental health unit in a hospital, or through a local mental health clinic.
-If a community does not have a support group, there are also a number of support groups/chat rooms on the Internet such as the OASIS @ MAPP, GRASP On-Line Support Groups, and The Autism Support Network Chat.
+If a community does not have a support group, there are also a number of support groups/chat rooms on the Internet such as the OASIS @ MAPP, GRASP On-Line Support Groups, and The Autistic Self-Advocacy Network.

 Editorial Policy: Autism Awareness Centre believes that education is the key to success in assisting individuals who have autism and related disorders.
 Autism Awareness Centre’s mission is to ensure our extensive autism resource selection features the newest titles available in North America.
 Note that the information contained on this web site should not be used as a substitute for medical care and advice.